 Tips:

-6. Where to Buy SIM Cards in Thailand?
+VI.
+Where to Buy SIM Cards from Thailand Mobile Operators?

 A Thailand SIM card is available via AIS, TrueMove H, and Dtac retailers.
 SIM cards are also sold by resellers, including post offices, newsstands, and grocery shops.
 Also, they are offered for sale in several airports, such as Hat Yai International Airport, Bangkok Suvarnabhumi Airport, and Don Mueang International Airport (DMK) (HDY).